-Thigh problems can cause a range of symptoms including pain, swelling and bruising.
+Thigh problems can cause a range of symptoms including:

-In many cases, new or flare-up of long-standing thigh problems should begin to settle within 6 weeks without the need to see a healthcare professional.
+In many cases, new pain or a flare-up of long-standing thigh problems should begin to settle within 6 weeks without the need to see a healthcare professional.

 When to seek help